 Bukit Rahman Putra Selangor, Malaysia Travel Guide

-The cuisine characterizes its bold use of rich spices, aromatic herbs, and a complex balance of sweet, sour, spicy, and savory flavors.
+The food characterizes its bold use of rich spices, aromatic herbs, and a complex balance of sweet, sour, spicy, and savory flavors.
 Each community contributes its unique dishes, ingredients, plus food preparation techniques, creating a truly diverse gastronomic experience.

 Widely available at almost any hawker center, local cafe (kopitiam), or dedicated stalls.